ContinuumCode/Frontend-Code-Test/README.md

 Once you have completed the exercise you can email a) a link to your GitHub repo or b) zip of the exercise.

-You can forward the zip file to eosullivan@wearecontinuum.com and cclancy@wearecontinuum.com.
+You can forward the zip file.

 ### Browser Support